meltingscales/hackthebox/boxes/Horizontall/NOTES.md

 strapi@horizontall:~/myapi$
 ```

-I want to download the entirety of `~/myapi`, so let's zip it and put it in `~/myapi/public`...
-TODO
+I want to download the entirety of `~/myapi` to inspect it, so let's zip it and put it in `~/myapi/public`...

+Run in reverse shell:

+    pushd ~
+    zip -r myapi.zip myapi/
+    mv myapi.zip myapi/public/

+    # Then, visit http://api-prod.horizontall.htb/myapi.zip to download the code